75% of Lynn & Chelsea students don't

 • Help in completion of scholarship and college applications.

-Since 2007, the program has helped 133 students secure over $15.2 million in grants, scholarships and awards.
+Since 2007, the program has helped 406 students secure more than 23 million in grants, scholarships and awards.

 Meet